“If the foundations be destroyed, What shall the righteous do”? Psalms 11:3.

 When we begin to deny the inerrancy of the Scriptures, we begin to lose the power of God.
 The Bible begins to lose its certainty and authority and its life-changing power.
 If you don’t believe this just look at what “Christian liberalism” has done to the Christian faith in Europe.

-The modern liberal theologians and their distortions of Scripture is what gave rise to the fundamentalist Christian movement.
+The modern liberal theologians and their distortions of Scripture is what gave rise to the fundamentalist Christian movement as they rose up to resist the liberal claims.
 Study history.
 Fundamentalism came into existence after liberal theologians of the 19th and 20th century rejected the long-standing orthodox view of an inerrant word of God.
 Liberals began formulating ideas that taught that good men wrote the Bible but because they made many errors, the Bible is not very trustworthy.
 These ideas destroyed the European church’s influence and message.

 European churches have replaced the gospel of Christ with left-wing political activism.
 Liberalism has embraced worldly ideas and have brought them into the church.
 European churches are ordaining LGBT bishops, women bishops, performing LGBT marriages, removing gender specific words when referring to God and even telling the members of their churches to allow their children to explore their gender identity.